-Take the time to talk about how he feels, from labeling them to offering reassurances.
+Take the time to talk about how he feels, from labeling them to offering reassurance.
 “Looks like you feel mad because we had to stop playing,” you can say.
 Or “Sometimes we feel nervous when we try something new.”

 You can then tie how he feels to his circumstances and offer tips to help him get through them.
-The more he knows about his feelings, more tools he has to manage them.
+The more he knows about his feelings, the more tools he has to manage them.

 4. Don’t compare your child to others

 Or rather, don’t let comparisons get you too riled up.

 It’s natural to compare, of course.
 It’s our innate way of seeing if anything wrong is going on with our kids.
 We also feel proud of them when they excel in certain ways.